What is a Pocket Listing?

 Advantage – Less Preparation

 If you want to sell your property quick, or don’t have the budget to prepare it for sale- pocket listing might be a good solution.
 Some sellers take months getting their home ready for sale- painting, staging, landscaping, decluttering and packing, making repairs.
 All of these things can add up to a large expense.
 If you can sell the property as it is, without having to do anything, you can save precious time and money.
 Pocket listings don’t have as a high of an expectation on appearances.

 A lot of pocket listings are listed early before a seller is actually ready to sell.
 If the property sells quickly, like in a few days with a cash offer- the owner might not have a plan in place for where they are going to move next.
 Hopefully, you can get extra time with a leaseback if you need it.
 I have heard of pocket listing sellers having to rent a hotel because they sold so fast, which is a good problem to have I suppose but it can be stressful if you don’t know where to go.

 Advantage- No Days on Market/ No Listing History

 This is a big advantage of pocket listing.
 When you are listed publicly, the clock is your enemy, and it’s always ticking.
-Every day that goes by without an offer means you will sell for less money.
+Every day that goes by without an offer means you will probably sell for less money.
 Buyers get very suspicious of listings that have lingered on the market for several months.
 With a pocket listing, you don’t have to deal with questions like- have you gotten any offers yet? why hasn’t the property sold yet?
 Implying there is something wrong with your property.
 You are free to move at your own speed.

 Disadvantage- Longer Sale Time